Cart 0

 2. If a seller is unresponsive to a return and refund, advise them that the sale of replica is illegal, that you are entitled to a return and refund by law, that you can report them to the selling platform they listed on (if applicable), as well as the Commerce Commission (for commercial sellers), as well as file a police report and that you may also apply to the Disputes Tribunal and you can list out to them what this means for them: once you file with the police, this will create a police record for the seller.
 Likewise when you file with the Commerce Commission and/or Disputes Tribunal, this creates a record.
 If the Disputes Tribunal finds against the seller (and they will also do so if the seller does not attend a hearing and does not respond within 2 weeks of the hearing) they can order the seller to provide a refund.
 If the seller still refuses to refund, this can be escalated to a court order to withhold wages/benefits to provide reimbursement or a debt collector can be engaged.
 All of the above can affect matters such as credit rating, loans, future employment opportunities and visa applications.

 3. Generally we find that a seller, when explained the above, can appreciate that the implications of being reported to a selling platform or Commerce Commission (if applicable), a police record and Disputes Tribunal filing are not beneficial to them in the long run.
-In the instance where a seller is still not amicable to a return, you can choose to proceed to report them to the online platform you purchased from (if applicable), report them to the Commerce Commission if they are a commercial seller (this can be done online here), file a police report (this can be done online here) and file with the Disputes Tribunal (this can be done online here and applicable fees for this can be found here).
+In the instance where a seller is still not amicable to a return, you can choose to proceed to report them to the online platform you purchased through (if applicable), report them to the Commerce Commission if they are a commercial seller (this can be done online here), file a police report (this can be done online here) and file with the Disputes Tribunal (this can be done online here and applicable fees for this can be found here).
 Once this is done, we recommend getting back in touch with the seller to advise them that you have undertaken these steps and offer them once more the option of a return and refund with, optionally, the offer of withdrawing the reports/claim filed once a return and refund has been arranged.
 It is not unusual for a seller at this point to decide to refund, in particular if given the incentive of having the reports/claim filed against them withdrawn.
 If meeting a seller face to face to arrange a return and refund, ensure you are safe - if possible, meet somewhere public, preferably where there is camera surveillance, such as at a mall or bank, and with a support person.
-If posting an item back to a seller, we advise to use a postage option that includes tracking, signature and delivery confirmation - and advise strong caution in returning an item prior to receiving a refund.
+If posting an item back to a seller, we advise to use a postage option that includes tracking, signature and delivery confirmation - and we advise strong caution in returning an item prior to receiving a refund.

 4. To file with the Disputes Tribunal, you will require both a full name and physical address of the seller.
 If you do not have this information, you can apply for it through the Offical Informations Act hereFor purchases transacted through Trade Me, you may also opt to apply for this information through them here.